timwarnock/best-practices-and-notes/README.md

 ## high performance
-An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 transactions-per-second on a single ec2 instance, and scale to 100,000tps without significant degredation)
+An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 tps (transactions-per-second) on a single instance, and scale to 100,000 tps without significant degredation).

 gatling.io